2023

 April 28th - PerformanceA collaboration with world renowned equestrian Bettina Drummond, riding her Lusitano, Macho with music composed by Todd Reynolds.

 Sarah Rose Graber and JoAnna Mendl Shaw return to Pullman for a Creation Residency with collaborator, visual artist and educator, Deborah Jackson.
-The team prepared for their June 2019 Pullman Salon, Vol III that celebrates Jackson's art and life in Pullman.
+The team prepared for their June 2019 Pullman Salon, Vol III that celebrates Deborah Jackson's art and life in Pullman.

 2018